Danc-0/WATCHOUT/README.md

 <img src="/previews/preview7.jpg" alt="drawing" width="220px">
 </p>

-A jetpack compose App consuming the STAR WARS API(Swapi) to help provide information about various aspects of STAR WARS
+A jetpack compose App consuming the [STAR WARS API(Swapi)](https://swapi.py4e.com/) help provide information about various aspects of STAR WARS

 The purpose of this repository is to demonstrate below:
   - Working with the Star Wars API.